NexGen-3D-Printing/MKS-SKIPR-SETUP/README.md

 # MKS-CANBUS

+## Section 1:

-# Section 1: Install the Operating System on The MKS-SKIPR (Also The MKS-PI)
+### Install the Operating System on The MKS-SKIPR (Also The MKS-PI)

-Setting Up Klipper ON the MKS-SKIPR Main Controll Board and the THR36/42 Tool Head Board
+Setting Up Klipper ON the [MKS-SKIPR](https://nexgen-printing.com.au/online-store/ols/products/makerbase-mks-skipr-3d-printer-control-board-runs-fluidd-os-voron-klipper-onboard) Main Control Board and the **THR36/42** Tool Head Board

 Download the image file from here: https://github.com/redrathnure/armbian-mkspi/releases